VROOM-Project/vroom/docs/API.md

 other constraints such as skills, capacity and other vehicles/jobs time windows.

+Start and end values of `time_window` are seconds, stored as 32 bits unsigned integers (uint32_t).
+It is up to the client to decide how the `time_window` property is expressed:

+- **relative values**, e.g. `[0, 14400]` for a 4 hours time window starting at the beginning of your planning horizon, whatever that means for you.
+In that case all times reported in output with the arrival key are relative to the start of the planning horizon;
+- **absolute values**, "real" timestamps.
+In that case all times reported in output with the arrival key can be interpreted as absolute timestamps.

+Omitting a time window for a vehicle or a job is just like providing an extra-large one starting at 0 and ending at the max value.

 ## Matrix

 A `matrix` object is an array of arrays of unsigned integers